 The next step in these colored concrete tests was to compare the colors of three cement mixes that each has naturally different shades/colors.

-Coloring Concrete Crafts With Acrylic Paint
+Tests For Coloring Concrete Using Acrylic Paint

 It’s true that you can use acrylic paint in your wet cement mixture to achieve pigmentation in your cement crafts.